Cubie-AI/tiny-ai/README.md

   },
 });

-// METHOD 1: in the constructor
+// Method 1: in the constructor
 const agent = new TinyAgent({
   provider: new TinyAnthropic({
     apiKey: "your-api-key",